ReactiveSets/toubkal/README.md

 Also, one must realize that the bulk of the vast majorty of today's web applications is about controling the motion of data throughout the network.
 Such data is no-longer limited to strictly public or strictly private informtation, requiring complex authorization schemes.
-This calls for a frameworks that allows to greatly simplify the management of user authorizations well beyond all-or-nothing authentication.
+This calls for a framework that allows to greatly simplify the management of user authorizations well beyond all-or-nothing authentication.

 #### What do you mean by performances?